maxitg/SetReplace/README.md

 All possible keys in that association are:
 * `"MaxEvents"`: limit the number of individual replacements (in the `SetReplace` function meaning).
 * `"MaxGenerations"`: limit the number of generations (steps in `SetReplaceAll` meaning), same as specifying steps directly as a number in `WolframModel`.
 * `"MaxVertices"`: limit the number of vertices in the *final* state only (the total count throughout history might be larger).
-This will stop evolution if the next event if applied will put the state over the limit.
-Note once such an event is encountered it will stop evolving immediately even if other matches exist that would not put the vertex count over the limit.
+This limit stops evolution if the next event, if applied, would put the state over the limit.
+Note once such an event is encountered, the evolution stops immediately even if other matches exist that would not put the vertex count over the limit.
-* `"MaxVertexDegree"`: limit the number of final state edges any particular vertex is involved in.
+* `"MaxVertexDegree"`: limit the number of final state edges in which any particular vertex is involved.
 Works in a similar way to `"MaxVertices"`.
 * `"MaxEdges"`: limit the number of edges (expressions) in the final state.
 Similar to `"MaxVertices"`.

-Any combination of these will be used, in which case the earliest triggered will stop the evolution.
+Any combination of these can be used, in which case the earliest triggered stops the evolution.

 Note also that `"MaxGenerations"` works differently from the other limiters, as the matching algorithm would not even attempt to match edges with generations over the limit.
-This means that unlike, i.e., `"MaxVertices"` which would terminate the evolution immediately once the limit-violating event is attempted, `"MaxGenerations"`-limited evolution will keep "filling in" events for as long as possible until no further matches within allowed generations can be made.
+Therefore unlike, i.e., `"MaxVertices"`, which would terminate the evolution immediately once the limit-violating event is attempted, `"MaxGenerations"`-limited evolution keeps "filling in" events for as long as possible until no further matches within allowed generations can be made.

 ### Properties

 #### FinalState (aka -1), StatesList, Generation, AllEventsStatesList, StateAfterEvent (aka SetAfterEvent)

 These are the properties used to extract states at a particular moment in the evolution.
-They always return lists, but in the examples below we plot them for clarity.
+They always return lists, but in the examples below, we plot them for clarity.

 `FinalState` yields the state obtained after all replacements of the evolution have been made:
 ```